PinewoodPip/epip/docs/beta.md

 ## v1066 (1/07/23 upload)

 This update adds the Codex UI, which will be an in-game knowledgebase for various topics.
 Currently it only features a Skills page that displays all player skills in the game, and allows for filtering and searching them.
-The default keybind for opening the Codex is `LCtrl + G`.
+The default keybind for opening the Codex is ++lctrl+g++.

 ![Skills Codex.](Features/img/ui/codex_skills.png)